fedspendingtransparency/usaspending-api/README.md

     $ cd usaspending-api

 ## Database Setup
-There are two options for how you want to setup your database in order to buildout the API.
+There are two options for how you want to setup your database in order to run the API.
 You can:
-    1. Use your own local postgres database for the API Application to use.
+    1. Use your own local postgres database for the API to use.
     2. Create an empty directory on your localhost where all the database files will persist and use the docker-compose file to bring up a containerized postgres database

 #### Option 1: Using a Locally Hosted Postgres Database